-Red Onion Saloon Haunted?
+Red Onion Saloon Ghosts

 There have been various reports of footsteps heard on the second floor where the brothel used to be.
 The strong smell of perfume would linger in the air and there would also be extreme cold spots where the smell of perfume had originated.

-Once there was a great disturbance in the upper floors so the police were called to check.
+Once there was a great disturbance on the upper floors so the police were called to check.
 As they approached the stairs, they saw a figure (believed to be the ghost of Lydia) running down the hall and into a room, a room which was once the former madame’s.

 Lydia has been seen many times in full apparition and she has also been observed walking around the madame’s room.
 It is said that sometimes she can be hostile towards men.
 However, it has not been established if she died in the house.

 The second floor had 10 small rooms referred to as cribs, where the madams would entertain their “guests”.
 The brothel opened in 1898 and the ladies serviced the gold miners in the area for a fee.

 There were 10 dolls behind the bars representing each of the 10 ladies on the second floor.
 If the doll was laid flat on her back, it meant she was “busy”.
 If the doll sat upright, it means that the lady is available.

-The saloon has been used as an army barracks, a bakery, a laundry, a union hall, a gift shop and a television station.
+The saloon has been used as an army barracks, a bakery, a laundry, a union hall, a gift shop, and a television station.
 It is again open for business with guided tours with historians dressed as madams of the day.
 Stepping inside the Red Onion Saloon today is just like going back in time.

 There are also barmen and musicians in period costumes ready to serve you the finest drinks.
 It’s like stepping back in time to when the town was at the height of the gold rush.